Oklahoma’s top court hearing request to delay opioid lawsuit

 OKLAHOMA CITY — Drugmakers are trying to persuade Oklahoma’s top court to postpone the trial in the state’s lawsuit accusing them of fueling the opioid epidemic.

-The Oklahoma Supreme Court is hearing arguments Wednesday, a week after rejecting drugmakers’ request to immediately postpone the scheduled May 28 start.
+The Oklahoma Supreme Court heard arguments Wednesday, a week after rejecting drugmakers’ request to immediately postpone the scheduled May 28 start.

-A ruling is not anticipated Wednesday.
+A ruling was not anticipated Wednesday.
 The judges are expected to deliberate Monday behind closed doors and issue a ruling later.

 The 2017 lawsuit filed by Oklahoma Attorney General Mike Hunter accuses 13 opioid manufacturers of running fraudulent marketing campaigns that led to thousands of overdose addictions and deaths.